LucasAguetai/Python/PasswordGenerator/README.md

 ## Password generator :
+This program generates a custom password.
 Choose the type of password, then the number of characters, then the program generates a password